Now that all the Christmas Decor is put away, things can look a little empty around the porch.

-If possible, you will want to use foraged supplies to fill your porch planters.
+You will want to use foraged supplies to fill your porch planters if possible.
 If you don’t have these supplies freely available, you may have a friend or family member who will let you hunt and gather your supplies.

 - Twigs or sticks

-- Pinecones – Here is variety of sizes.
+- Pinecones – There is a variety of sizes available.

 - Grapevine or Grapevine Wreath – I found these two at a great price.

-- Fresh Cut Greenery – Boxwood, Rosemary, Pine are best.
+- Fresh Cut Greenery – Boxwood, Rosemary, and Pine are best.
 Options – Magnolia, Nandina, Cedar.

 - Light Weight Spackle – Optional

-Begin by gathering your supplies.
+Let’s begin with my first free outdoor winter planter idea.
+You will start by gathering your twigs, pinecones, and evergreen foliage supplies.
 If you want to add the faux snow to the pine cones and the twigs, do this ahead of time to allow for drying.

 Once all your supplies are ready, add a grapevine wreath or pieces of grapevine around the top of your planter.

-For this front porch planter idea, fill 2 to 3 tin cans full of your greenery.
-If you are using magnolia or other large leaf greenery, you may need a larger container to hold the stems steady.
+For this front porch planter idea, fill 2 to 3 tin cans full of your boxwood greenery.
+If you are using magnolia or other large-leaf greenery, you may need a larger container to hold the stems steady.

 Next, place them in the planters toward the back side, with the taller pieces of greenery at the back.